ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

     calibration solution.
 This process is repeated a number of times.
 The calibration solution can then be applied directly to the MS using **ccalapply**, optionally creating a copy in the process.

+* The continuum dataset can then be optionally imaged as a "continuum cube", using **simager** to preserve the full frequency sampling.
+This mode can be run for a range of polarisations, creating a cube for each polarisation requested.
-* Once the image has been made, the source-finder **selavy** can be run on it to produce a deeper catalogue of sources.
+* Once the continuum image has been made, the source-finder **selavy** can be run on it to produce a deeper catalogue of sources.
 * Once all beams have been done, they are all mosaicked together using **linmos** (:doc:`../calim/linmos`).
 This applies a primary-beam correction — you need to provide the beam arrangement name and